 - Water or growing material suffocates the roots.

 - A pathogen, pest, or other unwanted factor is attacking the plant.

 Look at these areas and adjust if you find a problem.

 During the cannabis seedling stage, it’s essential not to overfeed or water.
 Use proper marijuana nutrients, but don’t give the full strength until the crop is mature.
 Instead, dilute the fertilizer to about 10 to 15%.

 This will ensure that the seedlings are getting nutes to grow but not in toxic amounts.
 If you accidentally give too many nutrients, flush the cannabis plant.
 Make sure there’s excellent drainage to avoid water buildup.

 How to avoid stretchy seedlings, pests, and bugs

 Stretched out cannabis seedlings won’t produce sturdy stems needed to support leaves and buds.
 This happens where there isn’t enough light, and the marijuana plant is trying to get closer to what there is.
 If the temperature is too hot, this can happen.

-To avoid stretching out, make sure your garden has sufficient light on all parts of the plant, not just above.
+To avoid stretching out and other related seedling problems, make sure your garden has sufficient light on all parts of the plant, not just above.
 Next, monitor the heat to be about 78 degrees at all times.